How to effectively use check-ins to increase customer retention rates

 Consider the following phone call scenarios

-Scenario 1: an unscheduled Check-In call during Implementation
+Scenario 1: an unscheduled check-in call during Implementation

-Customer Success Manager: “Hi, Customer.
+CSM: “Hi, Customer.
 It’s CSM.
 Just calling to check in and see how things are going in the platform.”

-Customer: “I don’t really have the time right now.
-But maybe you can just help me with resetting my password.”
+Customer: “OK, I guess.
+I haven’t had much time to fully familiarize myself with it.
+I don’t really have the time right now to chat, but maybe you can just help me with resetting my password.”

-Customer Success Manager: “Of course.
+CSM “Of course.
 I can do that.
 Can we schedule another time to connect to identify the most useful features for you?”

 Customer: “Sure.
-Send me some proposed times by e-mail.”
+Send me some proposed times by email.”

-Customer Success Manager: “Will do.”
+CSM: “Will do.”

-Scenario 2: a Follow-Through call during Implementation
+Scenario 2: a scheduled follow-through call during Implementation

 Customer: “Hi.
-Yes, I’m definitely having some challenges with using “feature a” to complete “task 1”.
+Yes, I’m definitely having some challenges with using “Feature A” to complete “Task 1”.
 I’ve been looking forward to this call.

 Customer: “Not yet.
 I just haven’t had the time.
 And, honestly, things are changing around here, and I have another list of priorities now.”

-Customer Success Manager: “I get it.
+CSM “I get it.
 What’s top on your list of priorities right now?
 Can we set another call to work through that?
 I know exactly how you can be using our solution for that purpose.”

-Note the difference between checking-in and following-through.
+Note the difference between checking in and following through.